priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 83ab08acf723   kindest/node:latest    "/usr/local/bin/entr…"   7 seconds ago       Up 6 seconds                                   joining-node
 ```

-This new container as of now, has nothing but the basic tools installed (`kubeadm`, `kubelet`, `kubectl` and a clean filesystem, coming from the `kindest/node` image).
-So, as of now, no certificates, no kubeconfig.
+This new container has nothing but the basic tools installed (`kubeadm`, `kubelet`, `kubectl` and a clean filesystem, coming from the `kindest/node` image).
+So, as of now, no certificates, no kubeconfig, nothing.

-Also, note the name of the container, `joining-node`.
+Also note the name of the container, `joining-node`.
 (I will use it later to exec inside the container and use it as a joining node).

 ---

+### Q: Can I create a kubeadm token manually and use it to join an existing Kubernetes cluster successfully?

 Back to the rules we got earlier: